mel0n-s0da/big-ideas-lab-5/README.md

 3. Open something.ipynb on your favorite JupyterNotebook software!

 ## Use
+Our code, written in Python, takes inputs of a name and an integer and uses a for loop to print out the name the requested amount of times.
-You can use this project for anything your imagination desires!
+<br/> You can use this project for anything your imagination desires!

 # How to contribute